Chapter 2: Safety and Traffic, Section 2: Traffic

 During the term of the contract, the CHP may increase or decrease the rates shown in the contract by notifying the Caltrans statewide contract managers, who will notify the district coordinators.
 For this reason, district coordinators should not return an invoice to the CHP because the billing rates shown on the invoice do not agree with the rates in the contract.
 Instead, the district coordinator should contact the statewide contract manager to verify the correct billing rates.

 Resolve any accounting differences between the information Caltrans gives the CHP and the internal information CHP obtains from its payroll system.
 Return exceptions to the district and area offices involved for resolution.
-Make every effort to resolve disputes at the lowest level (between the resident engineer and the CHP coordinator at the local CHP area office).
+Make every effort to resolve disputes at the lowest level, such as between the resident engineer and the CHP coordinator at the local CHP area office.
 If an impasse occurs, the district COZEEP coordinator and the designated CHP division office contact should act as the second level of review.
 The last level of review will be the COZEEP statewide coordinator.

 Work zone activities can disrupt the public’s mobility and access.
 Caltrans attempts to maintain safe and convenient access for pedestrians and bicyclists, who are susceptible to disruptions because of their slower speeds and sensitivity to uneven surfaces, noise, airborne dust, road debris, and fumes.